partio-scout/hanki/README.md

 ### Running the app
 Enter the project directory.
 If you don't have the Vagrant virtual machine running, run `vagrant up` (you can check the status with `vagrant status`).
 Then run `vagrant ssh` to access the virtual machine.

-Inside the virtual machine run `slc run` inside the `/vagrant` directory.
+Inside the virtual machine run `npm start` inside the `/vagrant` directory.

 The application will be available at http://localhost:3000/, from both the host and guest operating systems.

-Note that the virtual machine has the `NODE_ENV`-environment variable set to `dev`, so to run in production mode, run with `NODE_ENV=production slc run`.
+Note that the virtual machine has the `NODE_ENV`-environment variable set to `dev`, so to run in production mode, run with `NODE_ENV=production npm start`.

 ### Creating users
 ```